 am i ok to do pilates if i have a preexisting injury?

-As long as you have the all clear form you GP, Osteopath or Physiotherapist then you are ok Please fill in the health questionnaire on the "Book A Class" page
+As long as you have the all clear from your Medical practitioner GP, Osteopath or Physiotherapist then you are ok Please fill in the health questionnaire on the "Book A Class" page

 I have just had a baby, can i do pilates?